Timothy C. Hain, MD Page last modified: May 15, 2019

 - Lateral canal -- small nystagmus that beats to the opposite side that is down ("ageotrophic").

-- Weak nystagmus (about 5 deg/sec), directed about the axis of the canal being stimulated.
+- Weak nystagmus (less than 5 deg/sec), directed about the axis of the canal being stimulated.

 Cupulolithiasis was found on pathology of autopsy specimens made by Schuknecht and Ruby in three patients who had BPPV during their lives (Schuknecht 1969; Schuknecht et al. 1973).
 Moriarty and colleagues found similar deposits in 28% of 566 temporal bones (Moriarty et al. 1992).

-If cupulolithiasis is suspected, it seems logical to treat with either the Epley with vibration, or alternatively, use the Semont maneuver.
+If cupulolithiasis is suspected, it seems logical to treat with either the Epley with vibration, or alternatively, use the Semont maneuver, perhaps also with vibration.
+We are not aware of any studies using the Foster maneuver with vibration, but one would think this might be equally productive (or unproductive).
 There are no studies of cupulolithiasis to indicate which strategy is the most effective.
 Experimental models in frogs suggest that vibration is more effective than using gravity (Otsuka et al, 2013).
 In other words, the Epley, Gufoni or Semont without vibration are unlikely to be as effective as any procedure including vibration.

 The prevalence of this condition is unknown.
 The conjecture is that debris is on the "vestibule" side of the labyrinth, rather than within or on the canal side.
 Debris might be either attached or loose.
 If attached, the pattern is identical to cupulolithiasis.

 Pathologic studies of BPPV have found roughly equal amounts of fixed debris on either side of the cupula (Moriarty et al. 1992), suggesting that loose debris might also be found on either side.
 If loose, then there should be a mixture of cupulolithiasis and canalithisis (see below).
-Very little is written on this condition.
+Very little is written on this condition, although Buki published a paper suggesting that there was a prominent trunkal movement (2014).

 Loose variant pattern vestibulolithiasis features